 Polyester

-This lightweight synthetic fabric keeps us warmest of all the home and clothing fabrics that are available on the market.
+This lightweight synthetic fabric keeps us warmest of all the decor and clothing fabrics that are available on the market.
 Polyester is comfortable and also breathable.
 As it’s 100% synthetic, it’s also completely cruelty-free.
 And it’s also hypoallergenic, smooth and doesn’t shrink after washing.
 Another plus: fabric shades print vividly on these fabrics.

 maake’s polyester choices